fanju1984/sqlsugg/README.md

     $ java -classpath bin/sqlsugg-all-0.1.0-alpha.jar sqlsugg.launcher.SingleSugg sample 2 "data"

 Note that `sample` is the name of the dataset `2` is the top-k, and `data` is the keyword query.

+### Deploy _SQLSugg_ as a Web Service

+It is also easy to deploy _SQLSugg_ as a web service by following the steps below.
+However, before the deployment, make sure that all the aforementioned offline process of _SQLSugg_ have been finished, e.g., building index, computing weight, etc. Otherwise, the service cannot be provided.

+First, you need to choose a web-server software.
+In our deployment, we use _Tomcat_, which can be downloaded from [here] (http://tomcat.apache.org/).
+Please note that you can use your preferred web-server software.

+Second, copy the folder *webapps* to the root path of your tomcat folder ($TOMCAT_ROOT).
+Note: please be careful not to replace your useful files in the original *webapps* of Tomcat.

+Third, create a folder $TOMCAT_ROOT/webapps/ROOT/WEB-INF/lib, and put your latest *fatJar* in this folder.

+Fourth, setup servlet configurations at file $TOMCAT_ROOT/webapps/ROOT/WEB-INF/web.xml as follows.

+    $ <servlet>
+    $   <servlet-name>sqlsugg</servlet-name>
+    $   <servlet-class>sqlsugg.servlet.SQLServlet</servlet-class>
+    $ </servlet>
+    $
+    $ <servlet-mapping>
+    $   <servlet-name>sqlsugg</servlet-name>
+    $   <url-pattern>/sqlsugg</url-pattern>
+    $ </servlet-mapping>
+    $ <servlet>
+    $   <servlet-name>recordsugg</servlet-name>
+    $   <servlet-class>sqlsugg.servlet.RecordServlet</servlet-class>
+    $ </servlet>
+    $
+    $ <servlet-mapping>
+    $   <servlet-name>recordsugg</servlet-name>
+    $   <url-pattern>/recordsugg</url-pattern>
+    $ </servlet-mapping>

+After that, you can start up your web service by typing *$TOMCAT_ROOT/bin/startup.sh*.
+Then, you can open a browser and input a testing address *http://localhost:8080/sqlsugg?domain=dblp&keywords=data* (Note that the port in your Tomcat may not be 8080).
+If an XML-like output is shown, then the web service is successfully set up.

+### Use a Flash-Powered Interface of _SQLSugg_

+_SQLSugg_ also has a fancy interface powered by [Flash] (xxx).
+You can use that interface by simply typing *http://localhost:8080/sqlsugg/index.html* in your browser if the previous web service is successfully set up.

+We also privide the source code of the interface at *$SQLSUGG_ROOT/client_source*.
+If you want to re-develop based on this code, please first install ...